 The Contractor will create a Capacity and Performance Test Plan.
 The Contractor will conduct a Capacity and Performance Test that addresses the needs and performance measurements identified in the Capacity and Performance Test Plan.
 Capacity and Performance Testing will be performed at a system level by the Contractor and in cooperation with the PEBA Project team.

 The Capacity and Performance Test will include a stringent stress test that includes a simulation of workload and volume testing, which will be used to test and monitor the limits of the System in a simulated production environment.
 The Capacity and Performance Test will be performed at peak times with peak volumes.
 The Capacity and Performance Test results will determine whether the System conforms to acceptable response and hardware load conditions.
-The Contractor will be required to perform Capacity and Performance Testing multiple times until satisfactory test results are obtained.
+The Contractor will be required to perform Capacity and Performance Testing multiple times until test results meeting or exceeding the requirements are obtained.
 The Capacity and Performance Test results will confirm that the software and the hardware configuration meet PEBA’s requirements.

 All Capacity and Performance Tests will be performed using converted data in the Government Cloud Services Subcontractor Pre-Production environment.
 PEBA will approve the volume and breadth of converted data used in each Performance Test.